Over-the-Air Updates for IoT: What They Are and How to Approach Them

 OTA updates help maintain and improve your connected devices.
 Although these updates aren’t without challenges, the benefits of making changes at scale efficiently—and without draining resources like network bandwidth, storage, and computing power or data efficiency—far outweigh the difficulties.

 If you’re considering this form of device management for your company, Particle can help.
-We offer OTA services for single devices, segments of fleets, and whole fleets.
+We offer OTA services and advanced architectures like Asset OTA for single devices, segments of fleets, and whole fleets.
 With our fully integrated Platform-as-a-Service, our OTAs are designed to avoid the common pitfalls that come with pushing OTAs over a homegrown tech stack.

 Whether you’re in prototyping or production mode, we’re ready to partner with you and offer a cost-effective way to update your devices.
 Particle handles the hard parts of device management, including OTA updates, global connectivity, and access to hardware in the face of supply shortages.
 With Particle, launching solutions on time and within budget is easier than ever.